jimmyvluong/apache_cassandra_music_db/README.md

 2. Create tables that are specifically tailored to the three queries of interest.
 3. Confirm that the queries return the correct values.

+## Learning Notes
+1. The brackets in Cassandra play a important role, if you wish to define PRIMARY KEY((a,b),c,d) This declaration would typically mean that you want to define your partitioning key as a,b.
+These are typically your "where" in CQL and c and d are clustering key, typically maintaining sorting order.

+## Queries
+1. Query 1: Primary Key is a combination of sessionId and itemInSession.
+2. Query 2: Primary Key is a combination of userId and sessionId, with itemInSession as a clustering column so that song can be sorted by itemInSession.
+3. Query 3: Primary key is song, with clustering columns firstName and lastName so that each user is only included in the query one time.

 ## Issues faced and solutions
 ### Part I.
-#### Issue: The .csv files did not combine in Part I, and only return 12 observations instead of 6,821 observations.
+#### Issue: The .csv files did not combine in Part I, and only returned 12 observations instead of 6,821 observations.
     # Join the file path and roots with the subdirectories using glob
     # Did not work: file_path_list = glob.glob(os.path.join(root,'*'))
     # Solution: Hard code the file path because above original code threw an error.